 - Improved overall health: Removing excess skin can also help to improve overall health, as it can reduce the risk of skin infections and rashes caused by trapped moisture.

 - Enhancement of aesthetic appearance: Body contouring surgery can help enhance the aesthetic appearance of the body and help individuals feel more comfortable and confident in their own skin.

 It’s important to note that body contouring surgery is not a substitute for weight loss, and it is not a guaranteed solution for weight loss.
 It’s important to consult with a qualified and experienced plastic surgeon to discuss individual circumstances and whether or not the surgery is appropriate.

 Am I suitable for excess skin removal surgery?

-You will need to have an in-person consultation with a specialist Plastic Surgeon to determine your suitability for post weight loss surgery.
+You will need to have an in-person consultation with a plastic surgery specialist to determine your suitability for post-weight loss surgery.
 Your surgeon will listen carefully to your needs and desires and what you hope to achieve from surgery.
 A detailed physical examination will then be carried out to assess your loose skin and the most appropriate procedure to get rid of it.

 You may be considered a suitable candidate for post weight loss surgery if you:

 - Are able to maintain a healthy lifestyle with a sensible diet and regular exercise to help avoid weight gain

 - You are able to maintain a healthy, stable weight for a minimum of six months before post weight loss surgery